JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 # Perfect in the void
 <!-- We are all experts in isolation, further inspection from outside sources we can quickly learn out own flaws in a given topic.
 Take writing or public speaking as examples.
 In order to increase our caoabilities it is crucial to request feedback those who have more expertise.
 It is also important to know how to filter out noise or bad feedback from others. -->

- - is the feedback vague?
+ - Is the feedback vague?
- - am I able to apply the feedback to my next project?
+ - Am I able to apply the feedback to my next project?
- - does it conflict with pre-existing knowledge?
+ - Does it conflict with pre-existing knowledge?
- - does this focus on what I wish to improve?
+ - Is this focusing on what I wish to improve?
- - is it consistently mentioned by others?
+ - Was consistently mentioned by others?

-many other questions like this aid us in taking action on our own draw backs
+many other questions like this aid us in taking action on our own skill sets.

+---

-But most importatntly don't let feedback discourage you from your goals!
+# <!-- fit--> Don't let feedback discourage you!
 They are meant to guide you, not hinder you.

 ---
+# Studying has limits, apply them
  - Reading guides and tutorials can only take you so far on a given topic.
  - Pushing beyond what is available is how true growth occurs.
  - Experiment with new ways of doing things and write down the results.